jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   ..
 TIP::

-    I can also do the whole thing in one line without cd_ (it is a long line)
+    I can also do it with one line without cd_ (it is a long line)

     .. code-block:: python